 Introduction

 For this particular type of question, I came up with a small analogy to compare LLM-based software vs. legacy software.
-Legacy software behaves like “Kugelbahn” (German word for Marble roll, or rolling ball sculpture).
+Legacy software behaves like “Kugelbahn” (German word for a marble run, or rolling ball sculpture).
 It works like a well-tuned machine, often performing an amazingly complex job.
-If something goes wrong, that tends to go wrong at a localized part (say, a rail has been bent), and once you “fix” that part - it tends to work steadily.
+If something goes wrong, that tends to go wrong at a localized part (say, a rail has been bent), and once you “fix” that part, it tends to work steadily.
 However, LLM-based software, by contrast, is more like a pair of sheepdogs performing tasks together.
-They are MUCH more powerful, and can perform things that mere balls cannot perform – such as going uphill, instead of just going downwards, and it even has agency and decides by itself on new situations, and so on.
-But just like real-world dogs, if things go haywire, the failures are generally far more creative – and do crazy stuff that we might have not predicted.
-When they misbehave, instead of “fixing”, you put leashes, or set bounds with guardrails, to guide them and to keep them under control.
+They are much more powerful, and can perform things that mere balls cannot – such as going uphill instead of just going downwards.
+They even have agency and decide on their own in new situations.
+But just like real-world dogs, if things go haywire, the failures are generally far more creative – and do crazy stuff that we might not have predicted.
+When they misbehave, instead of “fixing” it, you put leashes on them, or set bounds with guardrails, to guide them and keep them under control.

-I find this analogy working well for my colleagues, especially as it naturally leads us into concepts like putting leashes and guardrails, which is a different “mode” of interacting with software to improve the results.
-However, this opens a more technical question that is tricky (means, needs longer space) to answer.
-The analogy is actually leading us into “so there is something fundamentally different to LLMs, that it is more lively, and inherently random and unpredictable”.
-This is a hard question to answer accurately briefly.
-Because the answer is ‘No, but also Yes’ – and understanding why requires digging into how LLMs actually work.
+I find this analogy works well for my colleagues, especially as it naturally leads us into concepts like leashes and guardrails, which is a different “mode” of interacting with software to improve results.
+However, it also opens a more technical question that is tricky (i.e., it needs more space) to answer.
+The analogy is actually leading us to: “there is something fundamentally different about LLMs, that it is more lively, and inherently random and unpredictable.”
+This is a hard question to answer briefly and accurately.
+The answer is “No, but also Yes” – and understanding why requires digging into how LLMs actually work.

 It is an interesting topic, and may help us understand better how LLM-based software works with us.
-So I decided to write a two part article about this.
-In this post, I will first explore technical source of randomness in LLM processing – what is the source of randomness in LLM-processing?
-Namely, running “the same input” 100 times, can we always get the same result?
+So I decided to write a two-part article about this.
+In this post, I will first explore the technical sources of randomness in LLM processing – if we run “the same input” 100 times, do we always get the same result?
 If not, why not?
-And in the part 2, I will visit bigger and broader issues around LLMs: that you cannot easily reason about how two “different similar inputs” would behave.
-Your customer support LLM pipeline might work perfectly 99 times on passing opening hours of a ski shop, then mysteriously suggest that you cannot trust the written opening time, and the customers should always try to call the shop to make sure, on the 100th.
+And in Part 2, I will visit bigger and broader issues around LLMs: that you cannot easily reason about how two “different but similar inputs” would behave.
+Your customer support LLM pipeline might work perfectly 99 times when passing along the opening hours of a ski shop, then mysteriously suggest that you cannot trust the written opening time, and the customers should always try to call the shop to make sure on the 100th.
 Why does it do so?
 And how can we mitigate that?

-Neural networks, including LLMs, run on “normal” computer hardware: they might run on exotic pieces such as GPUs, TPUs, NPUs or whatever chips marketed for running NNs quickly.
-But all those systems are still normal computational hardware, and all calculations are fundamentally deterministic.
-Unless you bring in something like quantum computing, fundamentally all calculations are deterministic: if the same input goes in, always the same output is guaranteed.
-No magic, no dice rolls - just math.
+Neural networks, including LLMs, run on “normal” computer hardware: they might run on exotic pieces such as GPUs, TPUs, NPUs or whatever chips are marketed for running NNs quickly.
+But all those systems are still normal computational hardware, and the math itself is deterministic: given the same inputs and the same numerical path, you get the same outputs.
+There is no inherent magic or dice-rolling inside the model.

-Actually, computers are really bad at providing anything random.
+Actually, computers are really bad at providing anything random on their own.
 I vividly remember a picture that shocked me back in my college days.
-The chapter started with a drawing of a geiger counter connected to a computer, and introduced this as “the only way to get real randomness”.
+The chapter started with a drawing of a Geiger counter connected to a computer, and introduced this as “the only way to get real randomness” – a common teaching point at the time.
 This easily shocked me and made me shoot back “hey, then what are these rand() call results?”.
 The textbook naturally knew we would ask this question, and kindly introduced the good old reliable way of “pseudo randomness”.
 Just as we’ve done since the 19th century, we just read from a book of pre-filled numbers.
-We get a seed (e.g. a page number), visit that page (open this big book), and read the number out aloud.
+We get a seed (e.g. a page number), visit that page (open this big book), and read the number aloud.
 Same seed, always the same output.
-This was the textbook’s way of forcing the simple fact to us the students: “there is no randomness in computing”.
-1
+The lesson was: most software randomness is pseudo-random, and true randomness requires a physical source.

 We need randomness in many real-life situations.
-For every such place - our computer programs use pseudo-randomness to make it work.
+For each, our computer programs use pseudo-randomness to make it work.
 Even in machine learning, we use pseudo-randomness everywhere.
-When training a neural network, we put initial weights of neurons to slightly different near-zero values (otherwise back propagation won’t even work), we randomly drop out some neurons in the training (so the network doesn’t over-rely on some specific ones and becomes more robust), and we shuffle the training data randomly (so training data will be presented to the model in different orders for each epoch, making it more robust), and so on.
-All these are seeded, and moreover, “reproducible”.
+When training a neural network, we initialize weights to slightly different near-zero values (otherwise symmetry isn’t broken and learning stalls), we randomly drop out some neurons during training (so the network doesn’t over-rely on some specific ones and becomes more robust), and we shuffle the training data randomly (so the model sees data in different orders each epoch, making it more robust), and so on.
+All these are seeded, and can be reproducible in controlled setups.

 Sampling of LLMs – How LLMs use (Pseudo-)Randomness